Web Resources Guide

 The main page links students to the DVC learning styles survey and information on four learning styles.
 One of the highlights of this site is that it is intended for college students.

-This site gives suggestions on teaching and assessing critical thinking and includes several assignments on critical thinking.
+This site gives suggestions on teaching and assessing critical thinking.

 This website offers many resources for researching and a section on teaching students how to evaluate web resources.
 To find a PowerPoint presentation and handouts/checklists, click on "Evaluating Web Pages."